cprocino/Aquaponics/README.md

        time.sleep(0.1)

+Big thanks to Kaz for helping us figure out how PID code works.

 ## Reflection

 This project was interesting in that no single part of it was extremely difficult but we needed to learn many different systems before we could complete the project; There was the Pumps that we needed pair with the right valves so that we could properly create the final flow system, the PID code that we need to familiarize ourselves with and the ultrasonic sensors that we were told didn't work on water(they do).
-A lot of the difficulty of this project was learing each individual piece and then seeing if it would fit with the whole system.
+A lot of the difficulty of this project was learning each individual piece and then seeing if it would fit with the whole system.